In today’s October Unprocessed FAQ, I’m going to try to clear up some confusion surrounding one of our most common ingredients: Flours and grains.

 White rice is a common question — it’s basically brown rice that has had the outer layers of the grain removed, or “polished.”
 The question then becomes, can this be done at home, at least in theory?
 I found this forum post that shows someone doing it at home, and you can even buy a countertop rice polisher on Amazon (looks like they all ship directly from Japan, which sounds about right).
 I think the process is similar for pearl barley.
 So I’d say that this does pass the test… of course, from a nutritional perspective, I think we’re better off eating brown rice instead.

 While technically not a grain (it’s a “pseudocereal” since it’s not a member of the grass family), for our purposes it might as well be.
 Quinoa (pronounced “keen-wah”) is great stuff: high in nutrition; a wonderful, nutty flavor; and great hot or cold.
 Here’s how to make fluffy quinoa.

-Last year Carrie Vitt wrote a guest post outlining many of the gluten-free flours and grain-free flours that have flooded the market in recent years, so definitely go check that out if you’re wondering about those.
+Carrie Vitt wrote a guest post during a previous challenge, outlining many of the gluten-free flours and grain-free flours that have flooded the market in recent years, so definitely go check that out if you’re wondering about those.